 The sun shines brightly throughout the whole year in Bahia, so Porto Seguro turns out to be a popular destination during all seasons.

 The months of January to March and October to December are the ones that rain the most in the area.
-During the months of August and September there is little rain and the temperatures are milder, between 18°C and 25°C. In addition, this period of time is off-season, that means that there are less tourists around and the prices are cheaper.
+During the months of August and September there is little rain and the temperatures are milder, between 18°C and 25°C. In addition, this period of time is off-season, which means that there are less tourists around and the prices are cheaper.

 If you are looking for parties and a nice little mess, Carnival and New Year’s Eve are the most popular time, with several attractions through the city and in the surroundings.